 - If you’re in stop-and-go traffic, try to steadily cruise through traffic instead of braking and accelerating.
 Because of the friction braking causes, it may continue the overheating process.

-If you are stuck in traffic without the necessary items to get your car back on the road, contact Arizona Discount Auto for mobile auto service in Phoenix Arizona help within 30 minutes.
+If you are stuck in traffic without the necessary items to get your car back on the road, contact Arizona Mobile Mechanics LLC for mobile auto service in Phoenix Arizona help within 30 minutes.

 If your temperature gauge is in the red

 Whether your car is newer or older, overheating the engine can be a clue of something going on within the engine that may need attention.
-If you’ve noticed your engine getting hot continually, contact Arizona Discount Auto in the Arizona valley.
+If you’ve noticed your engine getting hot continually, contact Arizona Mobile Mechanics LLC in the Arizona valley.